blues/app-accelerators/15-greenhouse-monitor/README.md

 # Greenhouse Monitor

-Monitor ambient light and temperature, soil moisture and soil temperature and send alerts when these fall outside specified ranges.
+Monitor ambient light and temperature, soil moisture and soil temperature and send alerts when any of these fall outside specified ranges.

 - [Greenhouse Monitor](#greenhouse-monitor)
   - [Solution Summary](#solution-summary)